Hanieh73/CodeBot/README.md

 # robot-friend

-You don't have a rubber duck to help you debug your code?
-No problem!
-I have made a digital robot to help you debug your code.
-You can talk to CodeBot, your coding buddy, as much as you want.
-So no more excuses to not debug your code!
-If bored, do some hovering :)

-I have practiced CSS in this project by making the robot to be able to blink as well as a number of different body movements when you hover on top of different elements.
+No rubber duck to debug your code?
+No worries!
+Introducing CodeBot, your digital coding companion designed to help you with debugging.
+Chat with CodeBot and get all the assistance you need.
+Say goodbye to excuses for not debugging your code!
+And hey, if you're feeling bored, give it a try and hover over different elements to see the robot blink and perform various body movements.
+It's a fun way to practice CSS skills!

 This project has been deployed using netlify and can be accessed directly by clicking on the link below: